As an "alcoholic juice" drinker, Tracy likes sweet, fruity wines.

-I never thought I was much of a wine drinker except for maybe an occasional bottle of Arbor Mist.
-A true wine drinker would hear about this and write it off as a bottle of juice rather than wine.
-So I decided to do some experimenting to see what types of wine I would actually enjoy.
-Or if there was actually any at all?
-Maybe I was only an "alcoholic juice drinker."
+I was never much of a wine drinker—except for an occasional bottle of Arbor Mist, a brand a true wine lover might write off as juice rather than wine.
+Maybe I was only an "alcoholic juice" drinker?
+So I decided to do some experimenting to see what other types of wine I would enjoy (if there were actually any at all).

-I made a personal goal of trying as many sweet, fruity-tasting wines as possible without breaking my bank account.
+I tried as many sweet, fruity-tasting wines as possible without breaking my bank account.
 I was not about to drop a lot of cash on a bottle of wine only to find out that the sink drain would enjoy it more than I would.
-In my search for some yummy-tasting wines, I specifically looked for rose, blush, moscato, and dessert varieties, as they usually have a sweeter taste to them—which are more pleasant to the taste buds of an alcoholic juice drinker.
+In my search, I specifically looked for rosé, blush, moscato, and dessert varieties, as they usually have the sweeter taste that is more pleasant to the taste buds of an "alcoholic juice" drinker.

-Note: All of these wines are affordable.
-And have cost me less than $20 (Canadian) each.
+- All of these wines are affordable and cost less than $20 Canadian (about $15 US) each.

-- Relax, "Cool Red".
+- Schmitt Sohne, Relax "Cool Red."
 Rating 7.5.
 This wine tastes best served very chilled.
-It is not too sweet and not too dry.
-But a nice mixture of both.
+It is not too sweet and not too dry, but a nice mixture of both.

-- Fresita.
+- Fresita Sparkling Wine.
 Rating 7.6.
-A nice sipping wine.
-With a dominant strawberry flavor.
+A nice sipping wine with a dominant strawberry flavor.

-- Boone's Sangria.
+- Boone's Farm Sangria.
 Rating 7.7.
-Good fruit taste.
-Slightly sweet wine.
+Good fruit taste; slightly sweet.

 - Nova Tickled Pink Moscato.
 Rating 8.
 Slightly sparkling.
 Sweet but not too overpowering.

 - Long Flat Red Moscato.
 Rating 8.5.
 This wine is for those of you who normally don't like wine.
-Similar to bubbly juice.
-But yet not too sugary.
+Similar to bubbly juice, but not too sugary.
 This is my go-to wine.
 I have yet to meet someone who does not like it.